 Curriculum & inclusion

 Our Curriculum and inclusion team provides support to dioceses, MATs and schools across a broad range of topics.
-We have a specific remit to set expectations for Church of England schools around religious education.
-We also engage with government policy on RHSE, and provide resources and training on embedding EDIJ principles (especially racial justice), courageous advocacy and character education throughout the curriculum.
+We have a specific remit to set expectations for Church of England schools around religious education and collective worship.
+We also engage with government policy on RSHE, SEND and inclusion.
+We provide racial justice and EDIJ resources and training in response to ‘From Lament to Action’, anti-bullying guidance and lead on safeguarding for the NSE.

 Religious education

-In Church of England schools, where pupils and staff come from all faiths and none, religious education is a highly valued academic subject that enables understanding of how religion and beliefs affect our lives.
+In Church of England schools, where pupils and staff hold many different religious and non-religious worldviews, religious education is a highly valued academic subject.
+It develops understanding of the way religion and belief shape how we live today.

-At the heart of RE in church schools is the teaching of Christianity and pupils also learn about other faiths and world views.
-Church schools are expected to follow the Church of England Statement of Entitlement.
+Central to RE in Church schools is the teaching of Christianity; pupils also learn about a range of faiths and worldviews.
+All Church schools are expected to follow the Church of England Statement of Entitlement.

 Collective worship